myii/awesome-youth-first-events/readme.md

 <!-- description -->

-This list contains awesome Youth (educational related) events happening in the UK.
+This list contains awesome youth (education-related) events happening in the UK.

-This service is to inform and direct you towards the vast range of **free expert services**, which have already been established, to support you and your child towards further education and employment opportunities.
+This service is intended to inform and direct you towards the vast range of **free expert services**, which have already been established to support you and your child in pursuing further education and employment opportunities.

 </div>